roman-milk/roman-milk.github.io/the-devil-wears-nada.md

  The worst, by far, was Nina.
 She was even worse than advertised.
 It wasn't that she was outwardly mean.
 She was extremely well spoken and rarely raised her voice.
 But the way she dealt with Abby seemed evil.
 Her style of humiliating Abby was more psychological.
 She gave Abby tasks that she had no idea how to do.
 She would make snide comments about Abby's failures.
 Abby got the impression that Nina enjoyed the humiliation.

  Abby would go retrieve a steak for Nina for lunch from her favorite restaurant, only for Nina to disapprove, it not being cooked to her liking.
 She would send Abby to various designers to retrieve items of clothing, but Nina would tell her she retrieved the wrong items.
 She tried to have Abby arrange a private flight from Miami when she was stuck down there during a hurricane, even when the airport was closed.
 It was an impossible job!
 The worst was the fact that Nina refused to learn her name.
 She repeatedly called her Pamela.
 That really pissed Abby off, but there was nothing she could do about it.
 Nina was the boss.
 Also, Nina throwing her coat and bag into her face everyday didn't help matters.
-Report_Story #2